RezaShahrestani/programme/legacy/javascript/javascript2/week3/optional-homework.md

 ## 2. Function as a variable

-Create funtions that are used in these different ways:
+Create functions that are used in these different ways:

 - Create an array with 3 items.
 All items should be functions.
 Iterate through the array and call all the functions.
 - Create a function as a const and try creating a function normally.
 Call both functions.
 Read up on this if you are interested: <https://stackoverflow.com/questions/1013385/what-is-the-difference-between-a-function-expression-vs-declaration-in-javascrip>